-This information has been developed by the Department of Health in response to community questions and concerns about smoke and ash fall-out from the Hazelwood open cut mine fire.
+This information has been developed by the Department of Health in response to community questions and concerns about ash fall-out from smoke from the current brown coal fires in the Latrobe Valley.

 Local air quality in the Latrobe Valley is currently being impacted by smoke and ash from the burning brown coal.